$22.52-$27.89 hourly / $3,902.92-$4,835.04 monthly / $46,835.04-$58,020.48 annual

 Prepare letters, memos, and reports

 Meet schedules and timelines

-Work effectively with vendors, sales representatives, distributors, and college and District staff
+Work effectively with vendors, sales representatives, distributors, and District staff

 Learn specialized software applications

 Graduation from high school or its equivalent AND one year of full-time, paid clerical experience in procurement.